BCLibraries/burns-exhibits/content/batman/silver.md

 {{< galleryrow >}}

 {{< galleryfigure src="silver-1960.jpg"
-           headline="Batman and Robin, about to be seized by guards, looking in horror at Superman sitting on a throne">}} Sollicitudin Mollis Venenatis Sit
+           headline="Batman and Robin, about to be seized by guards, looking in horror at Superman sitting on a large, stone throne">}} [*World's Finest*](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/1jdnfk3/ALMA-BC21349807970001021) No. 111.
+Aug.
+1960.
 {{< /galleryfigure >}}

 {{< galleryfigure src="../silver-1962.jpg"
-           headline="Batman, holding the Joker while watching Batman II and Robin fight the son of Joker">}} [*Batman.*](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/1jdnfk3/ALMA-BC21358830010001021) No. 145.
+           headline="Batman holding the Joker while both watch Batman II and Robin fight the son of Joker">}} [*Batman.*](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/1jdnfk3/ALMA-BC21358830010001021) No. 145.
 Feb 1962.
 {{< /galleryfigure >}}